mestredelpino/standalone-vms/README.md

     disk = 100,                                     # The VM's disk storage in GB cpu = 2,                                        # The VM's number of vCPUs
     memory = 4000,                                  # The VM's memory in MB
-    ip_address : "10.0.0.3"                         # The static IP address for this VM
+    ip_address : "10.0.0.3",                        # The static IP address for this VM
+    vm-name: "minio-standalone",                    # The name of this VM
-    environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env) service_domain           = "yourdomain.com"   # DNS domain to be used by the MinIO service service_root             = "admin"            # Root username to be used by the MinIO service
+    startup-script: "minio-setup.sh",               # The startup shell script to run when this VM powers on for the first time environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env) service_domain           = "yourdomain.com"   # DNS domain to be used by the MinIO service service_root             = "admin"            # Root username to be used by the MinIO service